 With ever increasing pressures, it’s of growing importance that we utilise the tools that make us resilient.
-This course will explore the impact that stress has on mental and physical health and it will provide your staff with a range of practical tips and strategies to support wellbeing in your school.
+This course will explore the impact that stress has on mental and physical health and it will provide your workforce with a range of practical tips and strategies to support wellbeing in your organisation.

 - To consider the impact of stress on mental and physical wellbeing.